 Damp can cause serious problems for London homes.
 Moisture build-up leads to property damage and can even form dangerous black mould.
-Fortunately, experts like Damp Proof London can remedy the negative effects of damp.
-As damp specialists in North London, we have the knowledge to help you eliminate damp from your home.
+Fortunately, experts can remedy the negative effects of damp and help you to eliminate damp from your home.
 But how do you even identify a damp problem?
 In this guide, we’ll show you what to look out for and explain the 3 main types of damp that can affect your home.

 Identifying a Damp Problem